Professor Cristina Leston-Bandeira

 I work on parliament and public engagement and I joined POLIS in 2015, having previously been Professor at the University of Hull and having worked on parliaments for nearly 30 years.

-I am Chair of IPEN, the International Parliament Engagement Network, an network that brings together academics and practitioners from across the world to share practices on public engagement and discuss ways to enhance it.
-I am also Deputy Chair of the UK Study of Parliament Group, having acted as its Chair between and 2019 and 2022.
-I am also a Constitution Unit Fellow.
+I am Chair of IPEN, the International Parliament Engagement Network, a network that brings together academics and practitioners from across the world to share practices on public engagement and discuss ways to enhance it.
+I was Chair of the UK Study of Parliament Group between and 2019 and 2022 and I am a Constitution Unit Fellow.

 Besides my research, I have a strong interest for student-centred approaches to teaching politics.
 Amongst other prizes in recognition of the quality and innovation of my teaching, I have been awarded a Higher Education Academy National Teaching Fellowship (2012) and the Political Studies Association Bernard Crick Main Prize for Outstanding Teaching (2010).